ArtPlay Community Education

-Thanks to Jane Stephens Comer’s generous donation to UAB’s Alys Stephens Center, a brand new arts education initiative called ArtPlay has opened its doors.
-This beautiful Victorian house, located in the heart of Southside only blocks away from the Alys Stephens Center, is home to ASC’s expanded education and outreach program.
+Thanks to Jane Stephens Comer’s generous donation to UAB’s Alys Stephens Center, ArtPlay Community Art Education came to be.
+This beautiful Victorian house, located in the heart of Southside only blocks away from the Alys Stephens Center (ASC) and Abroms-Engel Institute for the Visual Arts (AEIVA).

-The ASC’s Arts Education & Outreach initiative is at the root of our mission to make the performing arts accessible to the broadest possible audience and cultivate an understanding of and appreciation for the arts.
+ArtPlay is at the root of UAB Visual and Performing Arts’ mission to make arts accessible to the broadest possible audience and cultivate an understanding of and appreciation for the arts.
 We are committed to providing meaningful interaction with renowned artists and exciting opportunities for artistic growth and development for students, parents, and teachers.

 The ArtPlay house has been renovated to provide quality art programming for every generation of aspiring artist, a community venue with an array of programming for creative learning, and a beautiful setting for special events.